 LL.M. students interested in an externship should send an e-mail to the director or executive director approximately a month before the start of the academic semester describing generally the type of insurance law and work experience desired (e.g., working on property insurance issues for a law firm) and include a resume and list of all insurance courses taken at the Law School.
 Though the Insurance Law Center cannot guarantee externships for all interested LL.M. students, we are usually able to place our students each semester.

 LL.M. students are eligible to graduate with honors under the following conditions:

 An LL.M. student who earns a grade point average of 3.7 or above is eligible to graduate with Honors, regardless of whether the student writes a thesis.

 - Obtain a minimum 3.3 grade point average,

-- Write a thesis and obtain a grade of A or A- as determined by the faculty advisor, and
+- Write a thesis and obtain a grade of A or A- as determined by the faculty advisor on a thesis of no less than 50 pages, and

 - Obtain a determination that the thesis is of “honors quality.”
 This determination is made by the thesis advisor and an additional faculty member who reviews the thesis for this purpose.
 Generally, the director or the executive director should serve as the reviewing faculty member unless one of them is the student’s thesis advisor.
 This review process helps ensure a level of uniformity in determining what constitutes an honors thesis.
 The reviewing faculty member will not alter the faculty advisor’s grade regardless of whether the thesis is considered to be of honors quality.